 This winter, discover the Chambly Canal wearing its white coat and come enjoy the great outdoors!
 Parks Canada is proud to offer, in collaboration with its partners, a variety of winter activities that will appeal to young and old alike and winter sports enthusiasts.
 Come admire the pure whiteness of the landscape to experience a bit of magic!

 Starting in January 2022, Parks Canada will launch its winter trail at the Chambly Canal.
 Come and enjoy the 20-km winter trail.
 Fun times and rosy cheeks guaranteed!

-In Chambly, a 400-meters stretch of ice is prepared between the Bourgogne Avenue bridge and lock No. 4.
-A warming trailer is also available for putting on your skates.
+On the Chambly Canal, a 400-meters stretch of ice is prepared between the Bourgogne Avenue bridge and lock No. 4.

 This winter, the City of Carignan gives the possibility to borrow a fat bike for adults and children aged 10 and over for free.